FTarfasse/quick-perf-wiki/SQL-annotations.md

 ## @JdbcBatching(batchSize=0)
 Indicates disabling of JDBC batching.

 # Recommended method annotations

 ## @SelectedColumnsNumber

+Verifies the number of selected columns. <br>

+Selected columns that you don't need can impact performances, particularly when you select all columns.<br>

+Unwanted columns can prevents [index-only scan](https://use-the-index-luke.com/sql/clustering/index-only-scan-covering-index) that avoids table access, and so saves a lot of IO.
+[This can seriously degrades performances](https://use-the-index-luke.com/blog/2013-08/its-not-about-the-star-stupid).

 ### Parameters
 |Parameter  |Type| Meaning                     | Default value  |